-Match Strike Paper - Basic - Volume Discount
+Match Strike Paper - Basic - Bulk Rate

 A NOTE ABOUT ADHESIVENESS

 The adhesive backing sticks well to paper surfaces, but customers tend to get mixed results with glass, metal, wood, or other surfaces.
-Start with a small quantity first, and be prepared to use additional glue if necessary, like Elmer's or Gorilla Glue, glue dots, or double-sided tape.
+Start with a small quantity first, and be prepared to use additional adhesive like craft glue (any brand), glue dots, or double-sided tape.
 Try out samples before purchasing a large quantity.

 This is a listing for bulk orders of 10 or more BASIC match striker sheets, which means these have many and/or large blemishes.
 Discount pricing is already applied, based on the pack size.

 * Approximately 8" x 11"

 * Adhesive backing sticks best to paper surfaces.